 - Current CPT-4 procedural code and description of service provided;*

 - Resident involvement (if applicable);

 - Current Diagnosis code or diagnosis narrative;

 - Ample space for documenting the Billing Exception reason (if other than “bill as usual”);

 Physicians (or other providers submitting professional service charges, such as a nurse practitioner or physician assistant) are responsible for the assignment of CPT and Diagnosis codes even if a qualified abstractor is coding the service.

 Providers must personally sign all documentation that is used for coding and billing.

 Encounter forms must be reviewed annually and updated, if necessary, by each Clinical Department to ensure accuracy of both procedural and diagnosis codes being used.
 Encounter form changes and updates must be approved by the Department Administrator.
-All clinical departments are encouraged to seek assistance from the USC Office of Ethics and Compliance should they have questions regarding codes or other required data elements.
+All clinical departments are encouraged to seek assistance from the USC Office of Culture, Ethics and Compliance should they have questions regarding codes or other required data elements.